mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3807 Fighting Ships.md

 #### TURRET WING FIGHTER, GYRO-CLASS

 A non-atmospheric fighter designed around a spherical cockpit with wing-like struts to enhance pilot-visibility and agility, the _Gyro_ is an strange but innovative fighter.
-Two pilots are belted into the central core cockpit, standing back-to-back, each controlling one of the turret- wing struts.
+Two pilots are belted into the central core cockpit, standing back-to-back, each controlling one of the turret-wing struts.
 Manoeuvring thrusters are positioned on armored facets over its surface, giving it effectively a full range of directional control by simply spinning the cockpit to face the direction the ship is to move.

 Note: Due to the _Gyro_ -class fighter's unique shape and design it can ONLY be launched from a ship equipped with Launch Tubes.